Existance29/Assignment-1/README.md

 ### Acknowledgements

-- I received inspiration for this project from [Prydwen.gg - Honkai: Star Rail wiki and database](https://www.prydwen.gg/star-rail/)
+- I received inspiration for this project from [Prydwen.gg - Honkai: Star Rail wiki and database](https://www.prydwen.gg/star-rail/), [Official dota2 website](www.dota2.com) and
+- The code for the top nav bar was modified from [Kevin Powell](https://www.youtube.com/watch?v=8QKOaTYvYUA)